netdata/netdata/packaging/installer/README.md

 [ "8a2b054081a108dff915994ce77f2f2d" = "$(curl -Ss https://my-netdata.io/kickstart.sh | md5sum | cut -d ' ' -f 1)" ] && echo "OK, VALID" || echo "FAILED, INVALID"
 ```

-This command will output `OK, VALID` to confirm that the script is intact and has not been tampered with.
+This command outputs `OK, VALID` to confirm that the script is intact and that no one has tampered with it.

 </details>